Skip to main content

 • “Phenomenal story.”

 • “Level 3's quest logger is still broken and is now halting progress (even after a new save file).
-For example, the coffee quest NPC was still present despite the game indicating he was gone, and the drywall behind him lacked the usual red indicator for interaction.”
+For example, the coffee quest NPC was still present despite the game stating he was gone, and the drywall behind him lacks the usual red indicator, making interactions confusing.”

-• “Played until the final level and annoyingly could not finish it due to the broken quest system, which is extremely buggy and fails to work even after restarting the game.”
+• “Played until the final level but annoyingly could not finish it due to the game's broken quest system, which is extremely buggy and doesn't work even after restarting the game.”

 • character development